OML-Team/open-metric-learning/pipelines/features_extraction/README.md

 ## Tips

-We left plenty of comments in the [training config](https://github.com/OML-Team/open-metric-learning/blob/pipeline_readme/pipelines/features_extraction/extractor_cars/train_cars.yaml) for CARS dataset, so you can start with checking it out.
+We left plenty of comments in the [training config](https://github.com/OML-Team/open-metric-learning/blob/pipeline_readme/pipelines/features_extraction/extractor_cars/train_cars.yaml) for the CARS dataset, so you can start checking it out.

 * If you don't know what parameters to pick for [BalanceSampler](https://open-metric-learning.readthedocs.io/en/latest/contents/samplers.html#balancesampler), simply set `n_labels` equal to the median size of your classes, and set `n_instances` as big as your GPU allows for the given `n_labels`.
 * Tips for [TripletLossWithMiner](https://open-metric-learning.readthedocs.io/en/latest/contents/losses.html#tripletlosswithminer):
-  * Margin value `0.2` may be a good choice if your model produces normalised features.
+  * The margin value of `0.2` may be a good choice if your model produces normalised features.
-  * Triplet loss may struggle with a mode collapse: the situation when your loss goes down, but then fluctuates on plateau on the level of margin value, which means that positive and negative distances both equal to zero.
+  * Triplet loss may struggle with a mode collapse: the situation when your loss goes down, but then fluctuates on a plateau on the level of margin value, which means that positive and negative distances both equal to zero.
-    In this case, you can try to use [soft version](https://arxiv.org/abs/1703.07737) of triplet loss instead (just set `margin: null`).
+    In this case, you can try to use the [soft version](https://arxiv.org/abs/1703.07737) of triplet loss instead (just set `margin: null`).
     You can also switch between mining strategies (*hard* / *all*).
   * Don't use `margin: null` if you normalise features since it breaks gradients flow (it can be seen from formulas).
-* Set `log_images: True` to see the images where model's performance was worst.
+* Set `log_images: True` to see the images where the model's performance was worst.
 * You can analyse your trained model in [visualization.ipynb](https://github.com/OML-Team/open-metric-learning/blob/pipeline_readme/pipelines/features_extraction/visualization.ipynb).